bids-bep001/bep001-v1/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 distinction (e.g. just between RARE and FLASH, or between RARE, FLASH, and FLASHsubsampled) remains at the discretion of the researcher.

+#### The `part` entity
+Some (structural) MR images include both `mag` (magnitude) and `phase` information.
+In that case, the filename MUST make use of this key/value pair to distinguish between them.
+Phase images MUST be in radians and SHOULD have a range of (0, 2 pi] (including 0, excluding 2 pi).
+The part-<mag/phase> key/value pair corresponds to the DICOM tag (0008,9208).

 #### The `echo` entity

 If the value of `EchoTime` metadata field varies at least once across a collection